Peppa Pig World and Paultons Park review for families

 What are the toilets like?

 The toilets were plentiful and very clean and well stocked with toilet rolls, soap and sanitiser.
 There are numerous toilet blocks around the park, each with accessible toilets and the majority with baby changing facilities too.
+There are also standalone ‘Baby Care Centres’ which are private buildings for feed and changing babies.

 We found the toilets to be a decent size – I managed to squeeze in with both kids at one point.
 What I particularly liked was how all the toilets had child seats built in, which you could fold down to use if needed.
 The accessible sinks also were a great height for little kids.